k2datascience/twitter_filter/README.md

 # Blogging Analytics Dashboard

-Companion code for the tutorial series about building an analytics dashboard for a blog.
+Companion code for the tutorial series about building a streaming Twitter filter using Python and Redis.

 - [Udemy Course (free - coming soon)]()
 - [YouTube Playlist (coming soon)]()